Evan-Hartley/FitzHughNaumo_SpiralWaveTracking_AMethodsComparison/README.md

 ```
 **-OR-**

-Run the following commands in the repository directory:
+Run the following commands in the `CMakeLocalBuild` directory:
  ```
 mkdir build && cd build
 cmake ..